CognitiveScale/cortex-certifai-examples/models/containerized_model/README.md

   | R | `./generate.sh -i  certifai-model-container:latest -m r_model -b rocker/r-apt:bionic` |

-  Each command will create a folder named `generated-container-model` in your current directory with the generated code for containerization of your model.
+  Each command will create a folder named `generated-container-model` in your current directory with the generated code for the containerization of your model.
 The template generated from the above commands is designed to work with standard [scikit-learn, XGBClassifier or XGBRegressor models](python-template), [H2O MOJO](#h2o-mojo-template), and [R based models](#r-model-template).